-Kathy and Laura will answer as many questions and respond to as many comments as possible within the time allowed, but depending on the number of participants and/or the number of questions and comments, they may not have time to respond to everyone.
-If you have a question or a concern that is not addressed during a DD Chat, please consider scheduling an individual consultation with Kathy or Laura.
+Kathy will answer as many questions and respond to as many comments as possible within the time allowed, but depending on the number of participants and/or the number of questions and comments, they may not have time to respond to everyone.
+If you have a question or a concern that is not addressed during a DD Chat, please consider scheduling an individual consultation with Kathy.

 Participant Check-in.
 Chats will typically close with a brief check-in with each participant.
 We might also check in very briefly with people during the chat if the topic is especially heavy, however group participants are expected to be able to manage their own triggers and their own behavior without disrupting the group.